|383D.09||MAY MERGE TREASURER AND AUDITOR, MAKE RECORDER APPOINTIVE.|

 On or before December 31, 2000, the county board may make a onetime election to adopt a resolution declaring vacant the entire membership of the authority and appoint new members to fill the vacancies.
 A member appointed under this paragraph shall serve until the end of the term to which the member is appointed.

-Notwithstanding section 469.175, subdivision 4, the Dakota County Community Development Agency may designate additional property to be acquired by the agency for a tax increment financing project without meeting the requirements for approval of an original tax increment financing plan if the property:
+Notwithstanding section 469.175, subdivision 4, the Dakota County Community Development Authority may designate additional property to be acquired by the authority for a tax increment financing project without meeting the requirements for approval of an original tax increment financing plan if the property:

 (1) consists of one or more parcels under common ownership;